-Since the publication of the 5th Edition GEBCO chart series, and largely because of its success, considerable support has been forthcoming for GEBCO's work, and in 1994 the GEBCO Digital Atlas (GDA) on CD-ROM was published.
+Due to the succes of the 5th Edition GEBCO chart series there was considerable support for GEBCO's work, and in 1994 the GEBCO Digital Atlas (GDA) on CD-ROM was published.
 The first release of the GDA was produced by digitising the bathymetric contours, coastline and shiptracks from the printed sheets of the 5th Edition.
-It represented the first seamless, high-quality, digital bathymetric contour chart of the world's oceans and now provides the base for the regular updating of GEBCO.
+It represented the first seamless, high-quality, digital bathymetric contour chart of the world's oceans and provided the base for the regular updating of GEBCO at that time.
 A second release was published in 1997.

 Recognising the importance of the availability of gridded bathymetric data sets for applications such as ocean modelling work, GEBCO released its first global bathymetric grid, the GEBCO One Minute Grid, in 2003.
 This data set is at one arc-minute intervals and is largely based on the bathymetric contours contained within the GEBCO Digital Atlas.

-In 2009, GEBCO released the GEBCO_08 Grid.
-This data set is at 30 arc-second intervals and was generated by combining quality-controlled ship depth soundings with interpolation between sounding points guided by satellite derived gravity data.
-An updated version of the grid was released in 2010.
+In 2009, GEBCO released the GEBCO_08 Grid a global grid at 30 arc-second intervals.
+The grid was generated by combining quality-controlled ship depth soundings with interpolation between sounding points guided by satellite derived gravity data.
+Updated versions of the grid were released in 2010 and 2014.

 In order to widen the GEBCO community and to encourage more younger scientists and hydrographers to become involved in mapping the ocean floor, GEBCO has proposed the training of a new generation of younger scientists and hydrographers in ocean mapping.